Best DDoS Protection Tools for Small Websites (2026 Guide + Free Options)

 Pricing

-If your site is new, don’t spend money yet.
+If your site is new, please hold off on spending money for now.

 I’ve seen people jump straight into $50/month tools when their site barely gets traffic.
 That’s unnecessary.